Halloween is nearly upon us, so if you still need an Halloween costume for you or your kids, we have some ideas of where to get them – on the cheap!

 Don’t put more pressure on the costume hunt for kids than you need to, because kids will have fun with Halloween whether or not they have a perfect costume.
 When my daughter’s costume didn’t arrive in time for an early Halloween party, I put some leg warmers over tights and called her an aerobics instructor.

 Looking for somewhere to take these costumes for a drive?
-Check out this list of over 100 fall and Halloween events around Columbus this year, which also contains links for pumpkin patches and fall farm events, haunted houses, community center Halloween parties, and the trick or treat schedule (when available) for Columbus and Central Ohio.
+Check out this list of over 100 fall and Halloween events around Columbus this year, which also contains links for pumpkin patches and fall farm events, haunted houses, community center Halloween parties, Halloween parties and trunk or treat options for safer trick-or-treating, and the Columbus and Central Ohio trick or treat schedule.

 Finally, I’ll leave you with Halloween picture from 1980.
 None of the costumes are perfect, some aren’t even recognizable…but I can guarantee each kid had fun trick-or-treating.